edgedb/edgedb/docs/graphql/index.rst

 EdgeDB supports `GraphQL queries`__ natively out of the box.
-Not everything that can be expressed in EdgeQL can easily be queried using GraphQL, but generally setting up :ref:`aliases <ref_datamodel_aliases>` for complex expressions makes it possible to then use use GraphQL to query them.
+Not everything that can be expressed in EdgeQL can easily be queried using GraphQL, but generally setting up :ref:`aliases <ref_datamodel_aliases>` for complex expressions makes it possible to then use GraphQL to query them.

 EdgeDB exposes the Types and :ref:`ref_datamodel_aliases` for GraphQL querying.
 Types and expression aliases from the ``default`` module are